vsquared/SwiftProcessing/README.md

-# SwiftProcessing
+# SwiftProcessingExamples
-Source code repository to run in iOS using SwiftProcessing as described here:https://github.com/jjkaufman/SwiftProcessing
+Source code repository of examples to run in iOS using SwiftProcessing as described here:https://github.com/jjkaufman/SwiftProcessing